0badaE/EliteCleaningService-MyFirstClient/README.md

 fun little project and putting myself in a position where I am working professionally with clients.
 Crazy to think I started this 6-7 months ago!

+It was my first time working with google domains.
+I took care of purchasing the site and hosting everything.
+Linked the project with a host called netlify, the project is linked with the host, so we can make changes from github and they'll immediately apply!